-should be treated as though they are under 18 until there is sufficient evidence to the contrary.
-174 Where their appearance strongly suggests to the officer that they are significantly over 18, a second opinion must be sought from a senior officer.
-If they agree that the person is over 18, the asylum seeker is treated as an adult.
+The procedure for identifying unaccompanied children is governed by guidance and case law.
+At the screening stage, where a person appears to an Immigration Officer or the Home Office caseworker to be under 18, policy guidance is that they are to be treated as a child.
+In case of doubt, the person should be treated as though they are under 18 until there is sufficient evidence to the contrary.183 Where their appearance strongly suggests to the officer that they are over 25, a second opinion must be sought from a senior officer.
+If they agree that the person appears to be over 25, the asylum seeker is treated as an adult.
 In this case, an age assessment can be triggered by the young person or any third party referring to the local authority for an age assessment.
-However, the result of immediate treatment as an adult while this process is ongoing means that people who are in fact under 18 are at risk of being detained.
+However, the result of immediate treatment as an adult while this process is ongoing means that people who are in fact under 18 will be treated as adult in the asylum and support processes.

-In June 2016 the High Court ruled that the Home Office had acted unlawfully in detaining a young asylum applicant under this policy without establishing as a matter of fact whether his claim was true i.e. the decision to detain cannot be based on an officer's 'reasonable belief' that the claimant was adult.
-This decision was upheld in the Court of Appeal in February 2017.
-The Home Office policy guidance on assessing age was amended on 26 February 2018 to reflect this judgment.
+In June 2016 the High Court ruled that the Home Office had acted unlawfully in detaining a young asylum applicant under this policy without establishing as a matter of fact whether his claim was true i.e. the decision to detain cannot be based on an officer's 'reasonable belief' that the claimant was adult.184 This decision was upheld in the Court of Appeal in February 2017.185 The Home Office policy guidance on assessing age was amended on 26 February 2018 to reflect this judgment.

-The revised guidance also contains changes that NGOs have called for in recent years; unless the claimant is being treated as adult under the 'significantly over 18' policy outlined above (now amended, see below), the authorities are required to record the stated age given by the child until a final assessment has concluded differently; also clearer guidance on how a decision on age affects credibility in an asylum claim.
+The revised guidance also contains changes that NGOs have called for in recent years; unless the claimant is being treated as adult under the 'over 25 policy outlined above (now amended, see below), the authorities are required to record the stated age given by the child until a final assessment has concluded differently; also clearer guidance on how a decision on age affects credibility in an asylum claim.

-Similarly, in 2019, the Home Office issued interim guidance on age assessment of unaccompanied asylum-seeking children,177 following a successful challenge of its policy in the case of BF (Eritrea) before the Court of Appeal.
-In its ruling of 23 May 2019,178 the Court of Appeal held that the Home Office policy on age assessment, which gave Immigration Officers the power to decide an applicant is adult if their appearance and demeanour very strongly suggest the person is "significantly over 18", was not sufficiently precise as to avoid huge differences in how it was applied, giving rise to the risk that children would be wrongly deemed adults and treated as such in the asylum system.
+In 2019, the Home Office issued interim guidance on age assessment of unaccompanied asylum-seeking children,186 following a successful challenge of its policy in the case of BF (Eritrea) before the Court of Appeal.
+In its ruling of 23 May 2019,187 the Court of Appeal held that the Home Office policy on age assessment, which gave Immigration Officers the power to decide an applicant is adult if their appearance and demeanour very strongly suggest the person is "significantly over 18", was not sufficiently precise as to avoid huge differences in how it was applied, giving rise to the risk that children would be wrongly deemed adults and treated as such in the asylum system.

-According to the new guidance, published on 29 May 2019, "for a person to be assessed as an adult in these circumstances, their physical appearance and demeanour must very strongly suggest that they are 25 years of age or over".
+According to the new guidance, first published on 29 May 2019, "for a person to be assessed as an adult in these circumstances, their physical appearance and demeanour must very strongly suggest that they are 25 years of age or over".
+The guidance was updated in December 2020, along with many other pieces of guidance, to reflect the end fo the transition period for the UK to leave the EU.

-If the Home Office has referred to a local authority because they felt there was doubt about the claimed age, the social worker responsible for an assessment must assure the Home Office that they have considered the age and this would usually be communicated a child through an agreed template.
-A stand-alone assessment is not necessary but the Home Office must be satisfied that the areas listed on the template have been considered by the social worker.
-The Home Office must also be satisfied that any assessment complies with case law - often referred to as 'Merton compliant' as Merton was the first piece of case law dealing with the lawful procedure for age assessments.
-It would then be usual for the Home Office to adopt the age decided by the social worker but more detail is given in guidance.
+If the Home Office has referred to a local authority because they felt there was doubt about the claimed age, the social worker responsible for an assessment must assure the Home Office that they have considered the age and this would usually be communicated a child through an agreed template.188 A